images/header-logo-DOUBLE.png Ted Adams Trust | Scholarships for mature nurses studying at the University of Surrey ƒ

 • PGDip Nursing Studies (Registered Nurse - Mental Health)

-• Been living in the Guildford and surrounding areas for at least three years
+• Have lived in Guildford and the surrounding areas for at least three years

 • Require financial assistance to be able to pursue a career in nursing